GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - completion: Called when the API call is finished.
+  - `completion`: Called when the API call is finished.
 Called with `Error` if the remote update fails.

 ### `freezeChannel(completion:)`